 The college has clinical-affiliation agreements with the following institutions: Once you are placed at a clinical site, you will remain within that system for the duration of the program.
+This list is subject to change/update at any time.
+Please contact the department for the most up-to-date information.

-- Dignity Health YRMC-Prescott Valley & Prescott - Northern Arizona Healthcare-Cottonwood & Sedona - SimonMed Prescott Valley, Prescott, Flagstaff - Northern Arizona Radiology -Flagstaff
+- Dignity Health YRMC-Prescott Valley & Prescott - Northern Arizona Healthcare-Cottonwood & Sedona - SimonMed Prescott Valley, Prescott, Flagstaff, Anthem - Northern Arizona Radiology -Flagstaff